Plague Facts (cont.)

 What is the treatment for plague?

 Antibiotics are effective in treating plague.
 Examples of antibiotics that can be used include ciprofloxacin (Cipro, Cipro XR, Proquin XR), streptomycin, gentamicin (Garamycin), and doxycycline (Vibramycin, Oracea, Adoxa, Atridox).
 People with plague are very ill and may require additional treatment, including oxygen, respiratory support, and medications to maintain adequate blood pressure.
+Patients with pneumonic plague must be isolated while in treatment to avoid spreading the infection.

 What is the prognosis of plague?